Operations Reference

 Kata Agent Team Authentication

-The Kata Agent Team authenticates to GitHub using a GitHub App that generates short-lived installation tokens per workflow run.
+The Kata Agent Team (defined in KATA.md) authenticates to GitHub using a GitHub App that generates short-lived installation tokens per workflow run.
 Two setup options are available:

 The Forward Impact organization publishes a public GitHub App.
 Repositories within the org (or trusted forks where the org manages secrets centrally) install the App and use the org-managed credentials.